kubernetes/enhancements/keps/sig-storage/3314-csi-changed-block-tracking/README.md

 | Invalid `snapshot` | 5 NOT_FOUND | Indicates that the snapshot specified was not found. | The caller should re-check that this object exists. |
 | Invalid `starting_offset` | 11 OUT_OF_RANGE | The starting offset exceeds the volume size. | The caller should specify a `starting_offset` less than the volume's size. |

-#### GetDelta RPC
+#### GetMetadataDelta RPC
-The `GetDelta` RPC returns the metadata on the blocks that have changed between a pair of snapshots from the same volume.
+The `GetMetadataDelta` RPC returns the metadata on the blocks that have changed between a pair of snapshots from the same volume.

-The RPC's input arguments are specified by the `GetDeltaRequest` message, and it returns a [stream](https://grpc.io/docs/what-is-grpc/core-concepts/#server-streaming-rpc) of `GetDeltaResponse` messages.
+The RPC's input arguments are specified by the `GetMetadataDeltaRequest` message, and it returns a [stream](https://grpc.io/docs/what-is-grpc/core-concepts/#server-streaming-rpc) of `GetMetadataDeltaResponse` messages.
-The fields of the `GetDeltaRequest` message are defined as follows:
+The fields of the `GetMetadataDeltaRequest` message are defined as follows:

  - `base_snapshot_id`<br>
  The identifier of a snapshot of the specified volume, in the nomenclature of the plugins.